-- Q) In what year was the child abuse reporting law initially enacted? - A) 1978 - Q) What is the purpose of the child abuse reporting law? - A) The child abuse reporting law is to provide protection to children by encouraging the reporting of suspected abuse. - Q) Which state agency is responsible for providing protective services to children? - A) The Department of Human Services. - Q) Who are mandatory reporters of child abuse? - A) Professionals who have frequent contact with children in the course of their work are considered to be mandatory reporters. - Q) What fields are mandatory reporters typically employed in? - A) Health, law enforcement, child care, education, mental health, and social work. - Q) What training is required for mandatory reporters of child abuse? - A) All mandatory reporters are required to complete two hours of approved training relating to the identification and reporting of child abuse within six months of initial employment or self-employment.
-All mandatory reporters are also required to complete at least two hours of additional child abuse identification and reporting training every five years. - Q) What is the definition of child by Iowa law? - A) Any person under the age of 18 years. - Q) Who are typical perpetrators of child abuse? - A) Perpetrators of child abuse come from all walks of life, races, religions, and nationalities. - Q) When does DHS have the legal authority to conduct assessments of child abuse? - A) When the victim is a child, the alleged victim is subjected to one or more of the eight categories of child abuse, and the abuse is the result of the acts or omissions of the person responsible for the care of the child. - Q) Who are people "responsible for the care of a child"? - A) ♦ A parent, guardian, or foster parent. - A relative or any other person with whom the child resides, and who assumes care or supervision of the child, without reference to the length of time or continuity of such residence.
+- Q) In what year was the child abuse reporting law initially enacted? - A) 1978 - Q) What is the purpose of the child abuse reporting law? - A) The child abuse reporting law is to provide protection to children by encouraging the reporting of suspected abuse. - Q) Which state agency is responsible for providing protective services to children? - A) The Department of Human Services. - Q) Who are mandatory reporters of child abuse? - A) Professionals who have frequent contact with children in the course of their work are considered to be mandatory reporters. - Q) What fields are mandatory reporters typically employed in? - A) Health, law enforcement, child care, education, mental health, and social work. - Q) What training is required for mandatory reporters of child abuse? - A) All mandatory reporters are required to complete two hours of training relating to the identification and reporting of child abuse within six months of initial employment or self-employment.
+All mandatory reporters are also required to complete at least one hour of additional child abuse identification and reporting training every three years or two hours if the additional training is not completed within the three year expiration period. - Q) What is the definition of child by lowa law? - A) Any person under the age of 18 years. - Q) Who are typical perpetrators of child abuse? - A) Perpetrators of child abuse come from all walks of life, races, religions, and nationalities. - Q) When does the DHS have the legal authority to conduct assessments of child abuse? - A) When the victim is a child, the alleged victim is subjected to one or more of the eleven categories of child abuse, and the abuse is the result of the acts or omissions of the person responsible for the care of the child (with a few exceptions that do not require caretaker status). - Q) Who are people "responsible for the care of a child"? - A) ♦ A parent, guardian, or foster parent. - A relative or any other person with whom the child resides, and who assumes care or supervision of the child, without reference to the length of time or continuity of such residence.

-- ♦ An employee or agent of any public or private facility providing care for a child, including an institution, hospital, health care facility, group home, mental health center, residential treatment center, shelter care facility, detention center, or child care facility. - Any person providing care for a child, but with whom the child does not reside, without reference to the duration of the care.
+- An employee or agent of any public or private facility providing care for a child, including an institution, hospital, health care facility, group home, mental health center, residential treatment center, shelter care facility, detention center, or child care facility. - Any person providing care for a child, but with whom the child does not reside, without reference to the duration of the care.